chrisnoonan98675/site/_drafts/xl-test/concept/key-xl-test-concepts.markdown

 * General statistics that compare the given run to the previous run on a number of aspects
 * Health barometer that shows clickable placeholders to the flakiness overview, durations chart, and details table

+It is possible to [create customized reports](/xl-test/how-to/create-a-custom-report-in-xl-test.html).

 ## Qualification

-XL Test's qualification function allows for seamless integration with a continuous delivery pipeline.
-It allows for automatic analysis of the by test results that are available within XL Test.
-In this way, XL Test supports automated go/no go decision-making.
+XL Test's configurable qualification possibilities allow for seamless integration with a continuous delivery pipeline.
+XL Test automatically analyzes the test results that are available within XL Test using the specified configuration algorithm.
+In this way, XL Test supports tailored automated go/no go decision-making.

-## Test job execution
+## Test specification execution

-XL Test also enables you to execute tests.
+XL Test also enables you to [execute test specifications](/xl-test/how-to/execute-tests-from-xl-test.html).
+XL Test orchestrates the process and delegates execution to the appropriate automated test tools.